j-hampson/kalman-filter-demo/README.md

 streamlit run app.py
 ```

 The app opens in your browser at `http://localhost:8501`.
-Use the sidebar sliders to tune the filter parameters and hit **▶ Run filter** to update all charts.

 ## Formulas used